Shelf Life Systems white logo

 Choose the Right Vessel

 As you consider expanding distribution and creating a strategy for growth, you need to choose the right vessel.
 Whether it’s a can or a bottle, either option has its advantages and disadvantages.
-Style is typically what dictates the best storage method, but if you have plans to distribute far and wide, likely the pasteurization process and the most travel-friendly vessel will be the more apt choice.
+Style is typically what dictates the best storage method, but if you have plans to distribute far and wide, the pasteurization process and the most travel-friendly vessel will be the more apt choice.

 Temperature Fluctuations